 Use code KCL5 at Raise.com and receive $5 off a $50 purchase; plus, new users get an automatic $5 off their first purchase (any value) for a total savings of $10!

-2. I use PARIBUS.CO to get price adjustments automatically.
+2. I use Paribus to get price adjustments.

-Paribus gets refunds on my behalf for purchases I make at Macy’s, Kohl’s, Costco and more.
+Paribus can help you get refunds for purchases you make at Target, REI, Costco, and more.

 6pm is one of those ‘outside-the-box’ retailers I discovered while searching for deals to publish on TheKrazyCouponLady.com.
 While I still shop at a variety of daily deal sites, small fashion sites and big-box names (what can I say?
 I’m a promiscuous online shopper!), not one retailer has stuck with me quite like 6pm.